-- Open to married or domestic partner couples and single parents with up to four children, and single graduate students. - Two- and three-bedroom apartments are available.
+Open to married or domestic partner couples, single parents with up to four children, and single

-Southern Hills -GRADUATE HOUSING
+Southern Hills - GRADUATE HOUSING

 - Open to single graduate students.
 Sub-tenants of the same sex are permitted in two-bedroom apartments. - Efficiency, one- and two-bedroom apartments are available.